Worried it’s chicken pox? Understand the causes, symptoms and treatment with our expert overview of the condition

 What causes chicken pox?

 Chickenpox is caused by a virus called varicella-zoster (varicella is the medical name for chickenpox).
 If your baby hasn’t already had chicken pox, there’s a 90% chance of her getting it if she comes in contact with the infection.

+This contagious bug is sneezed and breathed around, just like the common cold.
 It takes seven to 21 days for the symptoms of chickenpox to show after your baby comes

 What can you do if your child has chicken pox?

 Call your GP so the infection can be noted on your child’s medical records, but don’t take her to the surgery – chickenpox is highly infectious, so unless your baby is severely unwell, your GP will probably ask you to treat your baby at home.
 Your baby will be infectious from around two days before the rash appears.

 When it comes to treating the chicken pox and helping your baby feel more comfortable, try the following:

 - Use paracetomol to relieve fever and discomfort.
 The NHS urges parents NOT to use medications containing ibuprofen as these can make those suffering with chicken pox feel much worse.

 - Use calamine lotion and cooling gels to soothe the itching and dress your baby in loose cotton clothing.

 - Pat the skin rather than scratching it - it's important to try and discourage your toddler from scratching as this can cause problems later on.